Flood Prevention: Avoid a Backyard Moat!

 2. Empty gutters of leaf debris

-Cleaning your gutters is an important job every spring to ensure there is no leaf litter preventing the water from flowing through each channel to the storm water drains.
-Leaf matter can break down and congeal in downpipes.
+Cleaning your gutters is step one in flood prevention.
+Crack out the ladder every spring and spend a Saturday making sure there is no leaf litter preventing the water from flowing through each channel to the stormwater drains.
+Leaf matter can break down and congest downpipes.
 This can cause a back-up of water when it storms or rains, and this water has nowhere to go except overflow the edges of the gutters, falling around the house often causing an external flood.

 3. Inspect rusty gutters and down pipes and ensure correct fall

-Also check for backfall of gutters.
+Also ask your trusted Brisbane plumber to check for backfall of gutters.
 The correct fall ensures the water flows towards the downpipes, not away from them.

 Often significant rain events can wash sand and dirt down storm water grates.
 This needs to be emptied to ensure a free channel of water to flow through when the next rain event hits.
 Click here to read more about storm water.